-Organized by NGO CSW/NY (a civil society organization)
+Organized by and for NGOs & civil society

 One of the key components and the most popular aspect of the NGO CSW Forum is the Parallel Events.
 Each year, we invite civil society organizations around the globe to apply to host a Parallel Event, regardless of their ECOSOC status.
 These events are totally organized by the host organization and address the CSW priority theme in some way.

 Co-hosted by NGO CSW/NY and UN Women, the Civil Society Briefings bring together civil society, UN agencies, and Member States to share the state of play as developments within the CSW and outcome document negotiation process unfold.

 Meet fellow activists and connect with old friends!
 The NGO CSW Forum is the perfect place to network with other organizations and advocates in the global gender equality and women's rights movement.
 NGO CSW/NY and the YLYPs host different sessions that allow for networking and connection between participants.